jetannenbaum/esperanzaSTEM/docs/robotCar/makerPiRP2040Bot.md

 Connect the other end of the grove wire harness to the grove 3 port.
 Using the following code and your bluetooth application of choice, you should be able to send data to the board and have it display in the terminal window.

 N.B.: If you are using an Apple device to communicate with the bluetooth module, you must use the AT-09 module.
 Apple does not support the HC-05 bluetooth version.

+An additional note: Some of the BlueTooth modules require a pairing code.
+You can find the pairing code by sending AT+PAIR through the UART to the module.
+The module will then return the pairing code.
+Code to write to the UART is _not_ included here, but is available elsewhere on the site.

 This is the code:
 ```python